AgonConsole8/agon-docs/docs/vdp/Context-Management-API.md

 If there is no context stack with the given `contextId`, a copy of the current context stack will be created and saved to the ID, and the new context stack will be selected.

-If you wish to explicitly save the current context stack to a `contextId` you should first delete the context stack and then use this command.
+If you wish for your new context ID to have an empty stack, then you should subsequently clear the stack with the "clear stack" command.

 Once you have selected a context stack by ID, all subsequent changes to your context stack will be saved against that ID.